metabase/metabase/docs/users-guide/models.md

 ## How to use models

-You can use models to do things like use complex SQL queries to create models (derived tables) that can be used as starting data in a question (just like you can start questions from a raw table or saved question).

-You can use Models to:
+You can use models to:

-- Create models like a "customer table" that pulls together customer information from multiple tables and adds computed columns, like adding a lifetime value (LTV) column.
+- Create, uh, models, with model here meaning a simplified description of some concept in your business that you codify as a set of columns.
+An example model could be a "customer", which is a table that pulls together customer information from multiple tables and adds computed columns, like adding a lifetime value (LTV) column.
+This model represents the [measures and dimensions][measures-dimensions] that you think are relevant to your understanding of your customers.
 - Create summary tables that aggregate data from multiple tables.
 - Clean up tables with unnecessary columns and rows filtered out.

-The idea with models is to give other people a good "starting point table" that makes it easier to answer any questions they have about that the subject being modeled.
+The idea with models is to give other people a good "starting point table" that makes it easier to answer any questions they have about the subject being modeled.
 In this sense, models are like a special sort of saved question that you can add metadata to.

 ## Create a model